 - Theory and independence: non-examined component – In this component, students write about two different literary texts.
 One of the texts must be a poetry text and the other must be prose.
 Each text must be linked to a different section of the Critical anthology.
 (Students cannot choose texts from any of the A Level exam set text lists.)
 The Critical anthology has extracts from different literary theories which the students use to support their exploration of different meanings in literary texts.
 Students produce two essays of 1,250 – 1,500 words.
 There is opportunity for one response to be a re-creative one.

-For AS-Level and A2-Level, there will be two exams: paper 1 – two hours 30 minutes and paper 2 – three hours.
+For A-Level, there will be two exams: paper 1 – two hours 30 minutes and paper 2 – three hours.
 There will also be a non-examined assessment of two essays.

 Paper 1: literary genres: aspects of tragedy or aspects of comedy.